LilyTronics/lily_py_unit_test/readme.md

 2023-12-20 19:28:46.106 | INFO   | Test suite MyTestSuite: PASSED
 ```

-## Test runner
+You can run multiple tests by running the test runner.

-A test runner is an object to run test suites from a specific folder recursively.
+The test runner is an object that runs test suites from a specific folder recursively.

 ```python
 from lily_unit_test import TestRunner